abzr1/aryanbeezadhur.com/README.md

 Portfolio: https://aryanbeezadhur.com

-# How I Built This Site
+# How I Built My Site

-I built this site using [React](https://reactjs.org), a JavaScript library for building user interfaces, because of its convenient componentization and massive ecosystem.
+I built my site using [React](https://reactjs.org), a JavaScript library for building user interfaces, because of its convenient componentization and massive ecosystem.

 I used React in conjunction with [Next.js](https://nextjs.org), a React framework, as it provides code splitting and server-side rendering for React components, improving user experience and search engine optimisation (SEO).
 Next.js also supports client-side routing, which makes page transitions faster.